Gowtham-Mahendran/Gowtham-Mahendran/README.md

 👋 Hey!
 Welcome to my GitHub
 ---

 I'm **Gowtham** — an Electrical Engineer interested in research and programming.
-I enjoy playing with Linux, mostly because it argues back and usually wins.
+In meantime, I enjoy learning Linux.
 If it works, I document it.
 If it breaks, I document it even more.
 You can find my notes on the site.

 <p align="center">
   <img src="https://skillicons.dev/icons?i=python,linux,git,docker,matlab,django&perline=6" />